holohup/trademan-1.0-alpha-public/README.md

 I use it on a Raspberry Pi, which adds some complications to find a working combination of OS image and Python version that works with all dependencies on ARMv7 architecture, bear with it - some instructions in Dockerfiles might seem too complicated and excessive, but it's working this way and it's easier to run/stop a container stack via Portainer web-interface then to run virtual environments for both front- and backend.

-This is already 3rd iteration of the product and it's under heavy development - I'm learning through constant refactoring, it's a pretty painful, but working strategy.
+This is already the 3rd iteration of the product and it's under heavy development - I'm learning through constant refactoring, it's a pretty painful, but working strategy.

 Despite the fact that this is an English-language portfolio, the product itself will not be translated to English, because you have to speak Russian in order to use Tinkoff Broker.